ad-github1/BlogFusion-ai/README.md

 - **Expand Content**: Add depth and detail to your articles automatically.
 - **Summarize**: Generate concise summaries for quick reads.

----

-## Contributing

-Contributions are welcome!
-Please open issues or pull requests to discuss improvements, features, or bug fixes.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

-## 📄 License

-MIT License

----

 > **BlogFusion** – Where your ideas meet intelligent creativity!